Please contact me to discuss your photography needs https://www.johnlichtwardtphotography.com/contact

-I have a pretty simple philosophy: make the most beautiful and compelling pictures that I can.
+Its pretty simple: make the most beautiful and compelling pictures that I can, and always aim for authenticity.
 I never stop getting excited watching all the pieces come together – I feel like a kid on Christmas morning.

 I truly enjoy genuine human connection, the creative collaboration involved in making meaningful pictures, and the stories that are always behind them.
 Images that engage viewers and allow them a glimpse into the world of the subject are my goal, and through them, I hope to stimulate curiosity, pique excitement, and perhaps even launch trains of thought, or highlight new questions.